AsterCrypto

 Launched in 2014 as a spoof of Kanye West, the cryptocurrency Coinye was originally called Coinye West.
 Even though it started as a joke, West’s legal team wasted no time pursuing Coinye, and the coin went belly-up a few weeks later.
 It was too late for Coinye’s creators to rebrand the initiative and separate it from the rapper.

-The demise of Coinye shows that, although using humour and pop culture allusions can generate interest, it might not be enough to keep a cryptocurrency project afloat in the long run.
+The demise of Coinye shows that, although using humor and pop culture allusions can generate interest, it might not be enough to keep a cryptocurrency project afloat in the long run.
 Intellectual property protection and other legal considerations are cornerstones of every prosperous enterprise.

 Terra (LUNA) and TerraUSD (UST)

 Recent news focused on the demise of the Terra (LUNA) cryptocurrency and its stablecoin, TerraUSD (UST).
 TerraUSD, a stablecoin supported by the LUNA token, sought to preserve a 1:1 peg to the US dollar.
 But the peg broke in May 2022, and LUNA and UST were sold off in droves.
-The market lost billions of dollars as the value of LUNA plummeted by more than 99 per cent.
+The market lost billions of dollars as the value of LUNA plummeted by more than 99 percent.

 Because they depend on intricate procedures to keep their value, algorithmic stablecoins are inherently risky, as the Terra debacle demonstrated.
 As a result of the crash, many investors became worried about the future of stablecoins and began to doubt their viability.